Apidog

 Step 2: Call the Login API

-Execute a call to the login API by providing the necessary information.
+Execute a call to the login API by providing the necessary information, like username and password.
 Tap the 'Send' button to initiate the call, paving the way for the retrieval of the token.

 Step 3: Setting Variables